-Spring Tea Menu and Recipes - Afternoon Tea Menu
+Spring Afternoon Tea – Menu and Recipes

-Guidelines for Brewing the Perfect Pot of Tea
+Guidelines for Brewing the Perfect Pot of Tea:

-Your tea will only be as good as your water.
+tea being poured from an ornate tea kettle to matching cupYour tea will only be as good as your water.
 It is best to use filtered or spring water only.
 If you must use tap water, take water during the day time from a tap and leave it out overnight.
-Once the water as come to the boil, take off the lid of the pot, turn fire down to low and continue to heat for 5 minutes; This gets rid of any unpleasant smells the water may have.
+Once the water as come to the boil, take off the lid of the pot, turn fire down to low and continue to heat for 5 minutes (this gets rid of any unpleasant smells the water may have).

 Wait until the water is near boiling, then pour a little into the teapot and swirl it around.
 This warms the pot so that it is at an optimum temperature for holding the tea.
 Empty the pot.